tmtsoftware/hcd-ucla/README.md

 HCD code from UCLA

-So basically, Commander class is the class that communicates to the devices using pre-configured Command objects and Parameter objects read from JSON file.
+Commander class is the class that communicates to the devices using pre-configured Command objects and Parameter objects read from JSON file.
 Also in JSON file, there are socket communicating informations such as address, port, timeout, terminators, etc.
 Each JSON file will hold information for one device.